Skip to main content

 We ask that you:

-- Protect the viability of small food businesses (including mobile food and drink businesses and small food producers) by significantly decreasing and limiting onerous regulation requirements and fees for them to comply with food safety rules.
+- Significantly decrease and limit onerous regulation requirements and fees for small businesses to comply with food safety rules in order to protect their viability.
 The current fees are crippling for small businesses.
-We are aware that territorial authorities - local councils and independent auditors - set fees for registration and verification and is therefore outside of your control.
-However, Food Safety New Zealand dictates the amount of verification required and is also responsible for proposing the new indiscriminate annual levy.
-Verification of small food businesses is too intense - and therefore expensive.
-We want MPI to find more realistic and affordable ways for small businesses to comply with food safety regulations.
+We are aware that territorial authorities (local councils and independent auditors) set fees for registration and verification and is theoretically outside of government control.
+However, NZFS influences the cost of registering with territorial authorities and dictates how a business is verified.
+Verification of small food businesses is too intense - and therefore expensive - and overly onerous for them.
+We ask that NZFS be required to find more realistic and affordable ways for small businesses to comply with food safety regulations.

-- Create a fairer regulation and fees system, potentially based on number of staff employed,gross income declared to IRD, and/or hours/days open.
-The food act is meant to take a risk-based approach to food safety, yet the current regulatory framework ignores two key risk factors: the size of a food operation and the time it is operating for.
+- Create a fairer regulation and fees system, potentially based on number of staff employed, gross income declared to IRD, and/or hours/days open.
+The food act is meant to take a risk-based approach to food safety, yet the current regulatory framework ignores three key risk factors: the size of a food operation and the duration and frequency it is operating for.
 Both of these are related to another risk factor: the quantity of food a business sells.
 Because these are not considered, regulatory requirements for small businesses are overly burdensome and expensive as these businesses are treated like large, full-time operations.

 Why is this important?